An illustration of scales, representing software integration.

 Depth: High

-5 software integration examples
+5 software and system integration examples

 Convinced you need software integration but not sure how to deploy it at your organization?
 Here’s a simple checklist you can follow.
 You’ll find a deeper explanation of each step below.

-☐ Assess integration needs
+☐ Assess software integration needs

 ☐ Evaluate integration options